softworkz/emby-wiki/Authentication.md

 ## Authenticating a user

 * Authenticate using /Users/AuthenticateByName.
-There is currently no response body sent back.
 A 200 status code indicates success, while anything in the 400 or 500 range indicates failure.

 * The password must be sent in the body, and must be an **Sha1**.